kumarsaurabhkv/kumarsaurabhkv/README.md

 I'm a passionate developer with experience in building projects across various domains.
 Here's a bit about my journey:

-- 🔭 I’m currently working on **ProjectX** - A web application focused on simplifying task management with React and Node.js, and **DataAnalyzer** - A Python-based tool for data visualization and insights.
+- 🔭 I’m currently working on **weather-app** - A weather application built with C# (.NET Framework), and **zambot-project** - A PHP-based project created for an internal hackathon, which won 3rd prize.
-- 🌱 I’m currently learning advanced cloud architecture and diving deeper into machine learning frameworks like TensorFlow.
+- 🌱 I’m currently learning autonomous driving systems through the CARLA simulator, focusing on integrating AI/ML for advanced driver assistance systems, alongside exploring frameworks like TensorFlow for machine learning projects.
-- 👯 I’m looking to collaborate on open-source projects related to web development, data science, or automation tools.
+- 👯 I’m looking to collaborate on open-source projects related to web development, music tech, or autonomous driving simulations.
-- 🤔 I’m looking for help with optimizing backend performance in my **E-CommerceAPI** repo, built with Express.js and MongoDB.
+- 🤔 I’m looking for help with enhancing my autonomous driving project in CARLA, particularly with sensor integration and lane detection.
-- 💬 Ask me about my experience with full-stack development or my experiments with algorithmic problem-solving in **CodeChallenges**, a repo where I share my solutions to LeetCode and HackerRank problems.
+- 💬 Ask me about my experience with building applications in C# and PHP, or my work on AI-driven simulations for autonomous driving.
-- ⚡ Fun fact: I’ve contributed to over 10 repositories in the last year, ranging from small utility scripts to large-scale applications!
+- ⚡ Fun fact: I’ve explored diverse projects, from cloud storage solutions using the Telegram API to music theory apps, reflecting my dual focus on computer science and music as an undergraduate student!

 ---